-6.1.5 Pension fund management
+6.1.1.6 Pension fund management

-6.1.5.1 Operations of the SODPZ
+Operations of the SODPZ

-Pursuant to the law, Kapitalska družba has been the manager of the Compulsory Supplementary Pension Insurance Fund of the Republic of Slovenia (SODPZ) since its establishment in 2001.
+Kapitalska družba has been the manager of the Compulsory Supplementary Pension Insurance Fund of the Republic of Slovenia (SODPZ) since its establishment in 2001.
 The SODPZ is a mutual pension fund that provides occupational insurance in accordance with the ZPIZ-2.